jbiatek/BSGRulebook/rulebook.md

 While piloting, players have the option of using their Movement step to move their viper to an adjacent space area.
 During Movement, players can also land their viper and move to a ship location  at the cost of discarding 1 Skill Card (their viper goes back into the reserves).

 During their Action step, the player may choose to activate their own viper as their Action.
 This could mean moving twice in one turn, first as a move and the second as a viper activation.
-Note that landing a viper is *not* available as an Action, it is strictly a move.
+Note that landing a viper is *not* available as an action, it is strictly a move.

 If a player is sent to Sickbay or the Brig while piloting, they are moved there and their ship goes back to the Reserves.